simondlr/computingcommons/manuscript/intro.md

 There’s value in being able to know what others know.
 It’s the reason why humans are the most advanced species on the planet.
-Our adept use of language resulted in our capability to relay information to others about the world around this: that which was closed off in our mind.
+Our adept use of language resulted in our capability to relay information to others about the world around this: that which only resided in our minds.

 Kevin Kelly famously said: “The creation of language was the first singularity for humans.
 It changed everything.
 Life after language was unimaginable to those on the far side before it”.